TDStrasser/KookaBlockly-Reference/docs/source/using.rst

    **Important!** When assembling scripts from a number of files, the name of the last loaded file becomes the default for saving the script.
 If the script is intended to be saved into a new or differently-named file then use the **Save As** button to give a different name to the file.

 Save
-  Save the currently named script to the corresponding file.
+  Saves the currently named script to the corresponding file.

   If the script was loaded from a file, the path and name of the file from which the script was loaded is shown next to the KookaBlockly version and the script will be save to that file.

   If the script has not been previously saved, the **Save As** procedure is automatically used.

 Save As
-  Save the current script to a new file within a selected folder.
+  Saves the current script to a new file within a selected folder.

   Move the cursor to this button, press click on the mouse and the following file dialogue will be displayed: